viktoriya-kutsarova/risk-situation-detection/README.md

 1. Install Tizen Studio IDE.
 2. Import the project with min. version wearable 4.0.
 3. Using the Device Manager of Tizen Studio, connect to the Smartwatch.
-4. Sign the application.
+4. Sign the application in Tizen Studio.
+This happens automatically once you create a certificate from the Certificate Manager.
+[These steps](https://developer.samsung.com/galaxy-watch-develop/getting-certificates/create.html) could help you perform the process.
 5. You can execute Run as/Debug as on the app and select the Smartwatch as a target.
+This will install the application on the wearable device.

 This [tutorial](https://www.youtube.com/watch?v=BqWjvi9rQuY&ab_channel=SamsungDevelopers) may help you perform all of the steps.